-Receiving waters are defined as the waters in Great Slave Lake (Dredge Area A) and the Hay River (Dredge Area B) surrounding the dredging areas.
-Five locations have been selected for monitoring around Dredge Area A and four locations have been selected for Dredge Area B (Figure 3-1).
-Monitoring locations have been determined based on the assumption that a sediment curtain will not be used during dredging.
+Receiving waters are defined as the waters in Great Slave Lake (Dredge Area A) and the Hay River (Dredge Area B) that surround the dredging areas (Figure 3-1".
+Six locations have been selected for monitoring around Dredge Area A (Figure 3-2) and four locations have been selected for Dredge Area B. The Dredge Area A locations have been updated from the original placement as a result of observations and data from 2023.
+A sediment curtain is not anticipated to be used during dredging.